 Wi-fi is often free, but some places (typically, upmarket hotels and SYHA hostels) charge.

-There are good deals on pay-as-you-go mobile data from mobile network providers.
+There are good deals on pay-as-you-go mobile data from mobile-network providers.

-If you don't have a laptop or smartphone, the best places to check email and surf the internet are public libraries – nearly all of which have at least a couple of computer terminals, and they are free to use, though there's often a time limit.
+If you don't have a laptop or smartphone, the best places to check email and surf the internet are public libraries – nearly all of them have at least a couple of computer terminals, and they are free to use, though there's often a time limit.

 Internet cafes also still exist in the cities and larger towns and are generally good value, charging approximately £2 to £3 per hour.